Meeker Skijor Rules

 It is recommended that horses have leg protection.

 Each team gets one run per day.
-The team’s day one time will be averaged with the day two time and ranked accordingly using a 3D format using 1.5 second splits between divisions.
-A DNF on any day will be ranked lower than a team with two qualifying times.
+The team’s day one time will be averaged with the day two time and ranked accordingly.
+In the Sport 2D, there will be 1 second split to the 2D.
+A Do Not Finish (DNF) on any day will be ranked lower than a team with two qualifying times.
 A run with penalties will be marked lower than a run without.

 All participants must sign both the Meeker Skijor and Rio Blanco County liability waivers prior to the competition.
 These will be available at registration.

-A missed ring will result in a 2 second penalty, missed gate or jump will receive 5 second penalty.
-If a horse breaks the plane of a jump or hits ring stands a 5 second penalty will result.
-If a horse or skier knocks over timing equipment the team will be DNF.
+A missed ring will result in a 2 second penalty, missed gate or jump will receive a 5 second penalty.
+If a horse breaks the plane of a jump or hits ring stands, a 5 second penalty will result.
+If a horse or skier knocks over timing equipment, the team will be a Do Not Finish (DNF).
+If a rider ring is used, there will be a 2 second penalty if missed.

 No aerial drones.